Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Constructing the Conflict Graph

 \subsection{(Permanently) Pinning Flows}

-To prevent the planner from ever reconfiguring an active flow \(f\), we can \emph{permanently} remove all configurations of \(f\) other than config(\(f,p\)) from \(\mathbf{G}(p)\), i.e., this \emph{pins} an active flow to its configuration for its whole lifetime.
+To prevent the planner from ever reconfiguring an active flow \(f\), we can \emph{permanently} remove all configurations of \(f\) other than config(\(f,p\)) from \(\mathbf{G}(p)\)---\emph{pinning} \(f\) to its configuration for its whole lifetime.
 Obviously, this ensures config(\(f,p\))=config(\(f,p'\)) for future updates.
 In contrast, locking only temporarily excludes some candidates from \(p'\).